-This is the third practicum course in the Clinical Leader track.
+This is the second didactic-practicum dyad in the Clinical Leader track.
 Students enhance skills in advocacy and leadership for reforming a health care delivery system while putting best practices into action.
-The practicum facilitates development of a project to promote positive change in the microsystem.
 Periodic seminars provide opportunities for CL students, faculty and mentors to discuss issues and assess experiences related to implementation of this role.
-This course requires a minimum of 150 clock hours of precepted practicum.
+NOTE: Students registered for NURSG 612 must also register for NURGP 612 in order to complete the course requirements and receive credit for this course.

-Clinical Leader Immersion II 3 Credit Hours
+Clinical Leader Immersion II